kbirk/esper/README.md

 ### Shaders

 Shaders are programs that execute on the GPU and are essential to 3D programming.
 WebGL currently supports two types of shaders: vertex and fragment.
 Vertex shaders execute on each vertex of the primitive being rendered while fragment shaders execute for each rasterized fragment.
-Shaders accept both URLs to source files and source code as strings.
+The `esper.Shader` constructor accepts both URLs to source files and source code as strings.

     // Create shader object and using source URLs (also supports source code strings). var shader = new esper.Shader({